Reference Management Tools

 - De-duplicate references where you have searched across multiple databases and search engines, which can be incredibly useful for systematic reviews as well as general research practice.

-The University provides access to a desktop version of Endnote through both the managed desktop service (on campus) or through Durham's AppsAnywhere service (which will allow you to install Endnote on your own personal device).
+The University provides access to a desktop version of Endnote through both the managed desktop service (on campus) or through a licence to install Endnote on your own personal device.

 You can find support for Endnote as below: